dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 [Total](https://www.sciencedirect.com/science/article/pii/S0890540198927705) and
 [ToTo](https://dahliamalkhi.github.io/files/Multicast-FTCS1993.pdf)
 are pre- blockchain era, pure DAG-rider total ordering protocols for the asynchronous model.
-They are designed without regulating DAG layers, and without injecting random coin-flips to cope with asynchrony.
-As a result, they are quite complex and their liveness depends on network behavior.
 [Swirlds Hashgraph](https://www.swirlds.com/downloads/SWIRLDS-TR-2016-01.pdf)
 is the only post- blockchain era, pure DAG-rider solution to our knowledge.
-It makes use of hard to predict bits within messages pseudo-random coin tosses in order to drive randomized Consensus.
+It makes use of bits within messages as pseudo-random coin tosses in order to drive randomized Consensus.
+All of the above pure DAG protocols are designed without regulating DAG layers, and without injecting external common coin-flips to cope with asynchrony.
+As a result, they are both quite complex and their convergence slow.

+Fin finds a sweet-spot in that -- albeit not being a pure DAG-rider -- it is a simple fast DAG-based protocol that injects values into in a non-intrusive manner.

 ## Reading list